webandras/static-site-express/README.md

 Use npm scripts defined in package.json

-Previously, I used [flow](https://flow.org/), a static type checker for JavaScript, to have type checking for the code, but I found it hardly useful.
-It caught some wrong argument types, but that is all.
-Besides, a good IDE can catch those errors without tedious rebuilds all the time changes have been made.
-So, building the app code into the `app` folder from `site-generator` folder, where the JS code with flow annotation used to be, is not necessary anymore.
-The `site-generator` folder was deleted.
-Babel and flow packages were removed too.
-This script was also deleted: ~~bin/generate~~

 Note: On Windows, you can't use the bash scripts located in the bin folder -> use the corresponding npm scripts in package.json instead.